Search the GHTC website

 Global health R&D at work in Rhode Island

-Rhode Island Hospital’s Center for International Health Research (CIHR) is working on solutions to two of the world’s two most devastating parasitic diseases.
+Rhode Island Hospital’s Center for International Health Research (CIHR) is working on solutions to two of the world’s most devastating parasitic diseases.
 Of all parasitic infections, malaria is the leading killer.
-Efforts at CIHR have yielded three vaccine candidates in the development pipeline.
+Efforts at CIHR, in partnership with Brown University, have yielded vaccine candidates that are now in the development pipeline.
 Second only to malaria is schistosomiasis, an infection of flatworms that damages human organs and impairs development in children.
-While it can be treated, a vaccine is badly needed.
+While this neglected tropical disease can be treated, a vaccine is badly needed.
 CIHR and partners have developed a vaccine candidate that works in mice and is showing promise in water buffalo, a major transmitter.

 Footnotes